NK (singer): Music career

 Shortly after, NK released a song written in English and Spanish called "Peligroso".
-The song was written in collaboration with multiple Latin Grammy Awards winner Yoel Henriquez, Cris Chil (composer) and Potap (composer) and produced by Ali Alvarez.
+The song was written in collaboration with multiple Latin Grammy Awards winners Yoel Henriquez, Cris Chil (composer), and Potap (composer) and produced by Ali Alvarez.
 The song was presented at the most popular TV and radio shows in Latin America including ¡Despierta América! on Univision, Total Acceso and Titulares y Más on Telemundo, Centro on WBZ4 and ¡Hola!
 TV.
 As part of the "Peligroso" promotional tour, NK also attended the 2018 Latin Recording Academy Person of the Year gala and the 19th Annual Latin Grammy Awards ceremony, becoming the first artist from Ukraine to be invited there.
 "Peligroso" peaked at number 24 on Billboard's Tropical Songs chart and remained there for six weeks.
 On March 29, 2019, a reggaeton artist De La Ghetto featured in the official remix of "Peligroso".
-The release was supported with an official music video in which both NK and De La Ghetto took part.
+The release was supported by an official music video in which both NK and De La Ghetto took part.
 The video generated over a million views within the first day of the upload.

-On October 12, 2018, NK released her first solo album No Komments and a video for a song "LOMALA".
-The album includes 10 tracks written in English, Ukrainian and Russian.
+On October 12, 2018, NK released her first solo album No Komments, and a video for the song "LOMALA".
+The album includes 10 tracks written in English, Ukrainian, and Russian.

-In December 2018, NK was nominated for 5 categories at M1 Music Awards becoming the most nominated female artist.
-There she was awarded with Female Artist of the Year and Best Music Video of the Year.
-TV Channel Ukraine recognized NK with the Best International Star award too.

-On February 14, 2019 NK released an official music video for "Popa Kak U Kim" - one of the most popular songs from the first solo album No Komments.
-The video went viral right away, making it to #1 Trending video on YouTube with over 2 million views within the first 24 hours.
-The singer also featured on a cover of Cosmopolitan magazine in Ukraine that month.
+On February 14, 2019, NK released an official music video for "Popa Kak U Kim" - one of the most popular songs from the first solo album No Komments.
+The video went viral right away, making it the #1 Trending video on YouTube with over 2 million views within the first 24 hours.
+The singer was also featured on the cover of Cosmopolitan magazine in Ukraine that month.

-The next release by the artist followed on April 25, 2019 with the Ukrainian language song "Обіцяю" ["I Promise"] along with the official music video for it.
+The next release by the artist followed on April 25, 2019, with the Ukrainian language song "Обіцяю" ["I Promise"] along with the official music video for it.

-On July 8, 2019, NK appeared as a Guest Star the stage of the Palace of Sports for Maluma's very first show in Ukraine.
+On July 8, 2019, NK appeared as a Guest Star on the stage of the Palace of Sports for Maluma's very first show in Ukraine.